AvtsVivek/LearnCpp/src/tasks/396700-InlineFuncs/ReadMe.md

 7. The reason, the function is accessible from the two translation units utility1.cpp and utility2.cpp.
 But at the same time, this is still not accessible from main.
 Note this is prefixed with inline.

+8. The idea here is, if we want to define the same function in two differnt files, then we can use inline function.
+Also note that when we use inline keyword, then the compiler will merge the two definitions into one, so there is only function in the end.